-The World Bank has said that Nigerias poverty level increased slightly in 2017 despite emergence from recession.
+World Bank says Nigeria's poverty level increased slightly in 2017

 The International financial institution stated this in its report, ‘Nigeria Bi-annual Economic Update’ released in Abuja on Monday, April 30, 2018.